 Deck the Halls (to Sell Them)

-Rarely does the inside of a seller’s house look as good as when it’s decorated for Christmas and ready for relatives to arrive.
+Rarely does the inside of a seller’s house look as good as when it’s decorated and ready for relatives to arrive.
 While the grass might be yellow and the shrubs bare, the holiday decorations add a homey warmth that might appeal to a shopping family, and a decked hall shows well.

 Watch for Pre-Semester Buyers